Simran0401/FrontEnd-Assignment-Steeleye-SimranDas/README.md

 #### (f) `Uncaught TypeError: Cannot read properties of null (reading 'map')`

 #####
 In the given code, the `items` array was initialised as `null`, and it is not possible to map over null.
-Thus, we need to initialize it with some value so that mapping over the list items of the items array can be performed.
+Thus, we need to initialize the `items` array with some value so that mapping over the list items of the items array can be performed.

 #### WRONG CODE --